An aerial update on Thomas Jefferson HS and Ben Reifel MS

 “When you drive by Ben Reifel Middle School or Thomas Jefferson High School, you see evidence that there are buildings, large buildings going on both of those sites,” Sioux Falls School District Superintendent Brian Maher said.
 “You see that the foundations are in and the actual buildings are beginning to come up.”

-The Sioux Falls School District now has 24,000 students from kindergarten through twelfth grade.
+The Sioux Falls School District now has 24,000 students from kindergarten through 12th grade.

 “To see those numbers climb over 24,000 is I guess confirmation that the projections that we’ve put in place are accurate, and that’s why more buildings are needed,” said DeeAnn Konrad, supervisor with the district’s community relations and community education department.